Panda88CO/udi-Blink/README.md

 (Furutre will add ability to have the picture emailed automatically to the user account)

 # Setup
 User needs provide username and password used for the Blink App.
-A one time authndication may also be needed.
+A one time/2way authentication may also be needed.
+In the case of 2 way autenticantion.
+Obtain the code using the Blink app and enter the data under configuration

-Furthermore the user must specify the sync unit(s) where the cameras are registered - A comman separated list is ok if more than 1 sync unit is being used.
+The user must specify the sync unit(s) where the cameras are registered - A comman separated list is ok if more than 1 sync unit is being used.
 If no sync unit is used specify NONE

+Note, the API does not handle special characters in the camera and sync names - please remove/rename those before setting upthe node

 ShortPoll is heart beat from controller node, LongPoll updates data.
 Do not run update too often, as system may get throttled by Blink - Suggested to be more than 60sec between updates

 # Still to be done